parikshit14/ImplementingYOLO/README.md

  + Setup a new virtual environment and install the depencencies from the requirements.txt files ` pip install -r requirements.txt `
  + Clone this repository
- + Run **detector.py** for using webcam and play the stone paper scissors game run this code :
+ + Run **detector.py** for using webcam and play the stone paper scissiors game run this code :
    ` python 3_Inference/Detector.py ` considering that u are in the repo directory
  + Hope you enjoyed it, depends on the processor you are using the speed may varry
 ------------------------------------------------------